 As a land trust, AFC identifies and prioritizes for conservation, undeveloped private properties situated along the San Gabriel Mountains from Altadena to Tujunga and in the San Rafael Hills and Verdugo Mountains.
 Through our strong network of expert advisors and collaborative partnerships with conservation organizations and state agencies, AFC gathers extensive biological research on each potential property – putting together an “ecological package” of information about the water, habitat and wildlife at each property, along with its potential for community programs.
 We then acquire high priority parcels from willing owners by purchase or donation, or place use restrictions on properties in order to preserve them as open space in perpetuity.
 AFC raises funds to preserve these properties from government agencies, foundations, community non-profits and community members.

-Accomplishments as of 2019 include protecting 41 acres of open space in Rubio Canyon, 13 acres in Lower Millard Canyon and 16.5 acres of open space along Chaney Trail, all in the Altadena foothills.
+Accomplishments include protecting 41 acres of open space in Rubio Canyon, 13 acres in Lower Millard Canyon and 16.5 acres of open space along Chaney Trail, all in the Altadena foothills.
 In La Crescenta we conserved eight acres of open space in Goss Canyon, now known as the Rosemont Preserve.
 And in Pasadena we protected the last undeveloped open space above Brookside Golf Course leading into the San Rafael Hills – an 11 acre beautiful canyon with a perennial spring called Cottonwood Canyon.
-A supporter donated 40 acres to us of high-value habitat land in the high desert of Antelope Valley to create the Piñon Hills Reserve.
+A supporter donated 40 acres to us of high-value habitat land in the high desert of Antelope Valley to create the Piñon Hills Reserve and another donated 10 acres in Glendale we call the Sunshine Preserve.
 We also built a demonstration pocket park known as Old Marengo Park, using native plants and water-wise gardening techniques.

 Our most pressing project is the Hahamongna to Tujunga Wildlife Corridor Initiative.
 It has a goal of linking the San Gabriel Mountains at Hahamongna Watershed Park to the San Gabriels at Big Tujunga Wash for wildlife passage through the San Rafael Hills and the Verdugo Mountains, a 20-mile long corridor.
 A successful project will bring to life 2,400 acres of habitat in the San Rafaels and 11,000 acres in the Verdugos by connecting them with the 700,000-acre Angeles National Forest in the San Gabriels.
 Wildlife can then live in these urban hills with ready access to others of their species in the abundant range of the San Gabriels, assuring genetic diversity.
 AFC authored a biological study of the entire corridor, which was approved by the California Department of Fish & Wildlife in 2017.